release-engineering/iib/README.md

 ## Messaging

 IIB has support to send messages to an AMQP 1.0 broker.
 If configured to do so, IIB will send messages when a build request state changes and when a batch state changes.
+Please note that if a message can't be sent due to an infrastructure issue, the build request will continue as it is not considered a fatal error.

 The build request state change message body is the JSON representation of the build request in the non-verbose format like in the `/builds` API endpoint.
 The message has the following keys set in